 The Adviser's Operations Department is the primary administrator for all client Accounts.
-Account reviews for the Disciplined Equity Strategy are conducted by the Adviser's Compliance Officer on a quarterly basis.
-All other reviews are directed by the Adviser's Account Review Committee (the "Committee") and are carried out on a quarterly basis throughout the year.
+Reviews are directed by the Adviser's Account Review Committee and are carried out on a quarterly basis throughout the year.

 Account reviews include the monitoring of equity, fixed income, and cash levels for each account by investment objective (asset allocation) and investment policies, the concentration of any security in an account including funds, individual securities positions, and the investment rating of any bond held in the account.
 Account reviews also occur on a non-periodic basis when changes in client objectives and policies and individual issue circumstances occur.
 For example, a fixed income security downgrade to below investment grade levels may trigger a portfolio review.
 When client guidelines specifically state the time frame a downgraded bond may be held, the bond will be sold within that time frame.